6G-RF/Dataset-Storage-Standard/README.md

 The dataset is stored in an HDF5 to keep interoperability with a range of programming languages.

-All metatadata required to interpret the dataset needs to be included in the dataset file.
+All metadata required to interpret the dataset needs to be included in the dataset file.
 Example, in xarray the `attrs` could contain the serialized yaml files as an ordered dictionary.

 ### Measurement Types